Meal Plan – a Week of Homemade Takeaways

 We are definitely not representative of the average UK citizen in this household (in fact I’m the only UK born citizen in this household).
 Takeaways are our birthday dinner treat which means, with six of us, we have them once every two months – such daring extravagance.

 The good news is that it’s not all that difficult to make your own delicious ‘takeaway’ dinners at home, it’s way lighter on the waistline and the wallet, and you know that no weird red colours or dodgy meat was added (without you noticing).
 The only downside is the washing up but praise God for paper plates.

-At Christmas time I was wandering around a local bookshop and my eye fell on this book by Rob Allison.
+At Christmas time I was wandering around a local bookshop and my eye fell on a book by Rob Allison called Home Made Takeaways.
 I was seduced by the 1950’s American Diner styling of the shiny silver cover and also the endorsement by Nigella Lawson (‘A genuinely brilliant idea for a book and beautifully executed to boot’).

-I bought it for Nate – my 13 year old son – who is my greatest fan (I mean in the role of dinner lady).
+I bought it for Nate – my 13 year old son – who is my greatest fan (I mean in my role as his dinner lady).
 Out of all my kids, he’s the one most willing to try something new and has the most varied palette.
 He also enjoys cooking and I thought this cool for a teen-aged boy.
 There aren’t many cook books aimed at his age group.

 So now I have the cooking and the washing up sorted.

 This week I asked Nate, together with his youngest sister, to help me devise a menu plan based on his book.
 They picked these yummy dinners:

 Tacos – Mexican

 Pad Thai – Thai